Pieter Fourie is working on theorising Health Diplomacy for South Africa and

 Dr Nicola de

-Jager is a research member of the Transformation Research Unit (TRU), for which
+Jager is a research member of the Transformation Research Unit (TRU).
+Her research interest include Religion and

 Dr Derica Lambrechts is currently researching